 The menu interface for DDRA has five steps which guide the user through a selection process.
 Step one of the interface is shown in Figure 15.
-Here the user selects the DDR generation to be tested and the speed grade of the memory.
-The drop-down selection box in this example shows all the commercially-available speed grades for DDR3.
+Here the user selects the DDR generation to be tested (DDR, DDR2, etc) and the speed grade of the memory.
+The drop-down selection box in this example shows all the commercially-available speed grades for DDR3 up to 1600 MT/s.
 In addition to the default choices, the user can enter a custom speed setting, making the software easily adaptable to future technology advances, overclocking applications, etc. Once the generation and data rate have been selected, DDRA automatically configures the proper voltage references for measurements.
 Here again there is a "User Defined" setting, allowing the user to override the JEDEC defaults and enter custom values for Vdd and Vref if desired.